Incept5/b2c2-rails-eve/hints.md

   DELETE /api/your-feature/:id
   ```

+### Examples

+- See the auth module (controller, dtos etc) for examples of how to implement new REST endpoints being careful to follow the existing patterns for validation, error handling, documentation etc

 ### Testing
 - Focus on simple end-to-end (e2e) tests for happy path scenarios (no unit tests required for now)
 - Place e2e tests in `backend/test` directory